Excavation Safety · 2–5 min talk

 Safety Reminders

-• Use trench boxes in all required excavations.
+• Use trench boxes under competent-person direction.

 Ask the Crew